Raneemrami/ELO2-OCD-patients-analysis/README.md

 * anxiety and depression symptoms present:

-this category has individuals scoring up to 12 on the OCIR-hoarding subscale (highest score)
+this category had individuals scoring up to 12 on the OCIR-hoarding subscale (highest score)

 * anxiety symptoms present depression symptoms absent:

-individuals in this category did not reached scores that are greater than 6
+individuals in this category did not reached scores that are greater than 10

 ### 5. CATS (Total)